What is Green Marketing + How to Build a Strategy

 Green Marketing for Marketers

-Green marketing focuses its marketing efforts on the eco-friendly manner in which products and services are made/delivered.
-It shows the green in green businesses and sustainable benefits of using their services or products.
+Green Marketing focuses its efforts on the eco-friendly manner in which products and services are made/delivered.
+It shows the green in green businesses and the sustainable benefits of using their services or products.

 It's important to note, though, there are strict regulations and legal standards for marketing a product as green.
 Violations of these standards are called greenwashing.

 Green marketing informs consumers that a product was made to eco-friendly standards, but greenwashing falsely advertises products as green that are not.

 As a consumer, seeing the real certification listed on the packaging ensures that you’re buying a product that aligns with your dedication to living sustainably and protecting the environment.

 Creating a false impression for consumers violates not just trust, but the law as well.

 - Leave the trees as trees: go paperless.

 - Giveaways that align with sustainability.